scott-mccormick/CloudSkills-Native-Bootcamp/README.md

 For this first week, Michael Levan gives us an introduction to DevOps, what it is, its role and importance for the business.

 In the lecture, Michael mentions 3 books that are a must read: The Phoenix Project, The DevOps Handbook, and Accelerate.
-My plan is to write summaries of these 3 books, and post them under the Books folder.

-My notes
 Projects:

  Getting started with GitHub